AdobeDocs/dynamic-media-classic.en/help/using/personal-setup.md

 * **[!UICONTROL Show File Size]**: Displays the file size of an asset when you are browsing.
 * **[!UICONTROL Include UDFs in Search]**: To improve system performance for most metadata searches that you run, deselected (default).

   If most of your metadata searches benefit from including user-defined fields, you can select this option to turn it on.
-As an alternative, use Advanced Search to give you a more directed and faster search experience than including user-defined fields.
+As an alternative, use Advanced Search to give you a more directed and faster search experience than by including user-defined fields.

   See [Conducting an advanced search](searching-assets.md#conducting_an_advanced_search).